 Jessica Golden joined Hospice of Homer in April 2017.
-After graduating from UAA, she spent eight years in non-profit, public health.
-Her past employers include Blood Bank of Alaska and the American Lung Association in Alaska.
+She’s been in non-profit public health since 2008, working in fund development, public relations, events, volunteer management, and technical writing.
+Her past employers include the American Lung Association in Alaska and Blood Bank of Alaska.
+She holds a BA in Literature from UAA.
 A nearly-lifelong Alaskan, Jessica and her family recently relocated to Homer from Anchorage, where she volunteered as a Civil Rights Investigator with Alaska Legal Services.
-She is a writer, poet, and shameless foodie.
+She is a writer and shameless foodie.

 Don Pitcher came to Hospice of Homer as the Hospice Service Coordinator in mid-March 2016.
 Don is a long time Homer resident and has a diverse educational and professional background.
 He is committed to providing compassionate care to the people Hospice services and making a positive difference in the community.

 Carol Dee came to Hospice of Homer as an office volunteer in the summer of 2012, and has been with Hospice since that time, completing the Hospice volunteer training that same year.
 A background in education and social sciences, as well as years of office administration experience, supports a long-time interest in the hospice movement and commitment to its goals and the service it renders to individuals and the community.
 A writer, poet and Montessori educator, Carol has lived in Homer since 2007 and loves the active cultural life and natural beauty of Homer.